timmyichen/cspp/drafts/_sources/unit0/u0001-intro.rst

    - 3.4 - Web Scraping#
    - 3.5 - Simple Games With The pygame Library#

-4. Elective Miscellaneous Chapters
+4. Elective Miscellaneous Units#

    - 4.1 - History of Computing#
-   - 4.2 - Version Control and Git
+   - 4.2 - Version Control and Git#

 # - *incomplete*